Walter Kutschmann: Wartime criminal activity in Poland and Ukraine

-Post-war
+Post-war flight, discovery and capture

-When the French government began to investigate Nazi fugitives in 1947, he sought protection in the ODESSA network and traveled by sea on the MV Monte Amboto, under the guise of a Catholic monk, arriving in Argentina on 16 January 1948.
+When the French government began to investigate Nazi fugitives in 1947, he sought protection in the ODESSA network and fled to Argentina on the ocean liner MV Monte Amboto, under the guise of friar Pedro Ricardo Olmo, arriving on 16 January 1948.
 Kutschmann led a low-profile life working in a hardware store, then as a taxi driver.
-Later, he was hired by Osram, a German lighting manufacturer, where he served as purchasing manager.
-There in August 1973, he married Geralda Baeumler, an Argentine citizen of German origin, a businesswoman and a veterinarian.
-They settled in the resort town of Miramar, in the southern region of Buenos Aires Province.
+Later, he was hired by Osram, a German lighting manufacturer, where Kutschmann served as purchasing manager.
+In August 1973, he married Geralda Baeumler, an Argentine citizen of German origin, a businesswoman and a veterinarian.
+When his true identity was uncovered in 1975, Kutschmann left his job and settled with his wife in the resort town of Miramar, in the southern region of Buenos Aires Province.

-In July 1975, a Holocaust survivors’ group called Israeli Association of Survivors of Nazi Persecution, informed the Argentine president Isabel Martínez de Perón’s government that Kutschmann was living in the country under a false identity.
-The Holocaust survivors’ group provided details including Kutschmann's alias, address in Miramar and the name of his employer.
-A few months later, journalist Alfredo Serra of Gente magazine tracked Kutschmann down and photographed him at his apartment in Miramar.

 Renowned Vienna-based Austrian Nazi hunter Simon Wiesenthal arranged the extradition of Kutschmann.
 In 1975, after checking Kutschmann's citizenship and marriage, which proved false, Interpol requested his arrest.
-The Argentine government attempted to arrest him, but he escaped, thus losing his trail.
+In July 1975, a Holocaust survivors' group called Israeli Association of Survivors of Nazi Persecution, informed the Argentine president Isabel Martínez de Perón’s government that Kutschmann was living in the country under a false identity.
+The Holocaust survivors’ group provided details including Kutschmann's alias, address and the name of his employer.

+On 26 December 1975, journalist Alfredo Serra of Gente magazine, thanks to a tip from an unnamed businessman from Greater Buenos Aires, tracked Kutschmann down and photographed him outside his apartment in Miramar.
+Kutschmann eventually accepted a brief interview with Serra.
+He admitted his real identity, complained that he was a "dead man walking" and accused Serra of handing him to his "assassins".
+His wife claimed that Wiesenthal actions at the time were a consequence of the recent Helsinki Accords.
+Kutschmann said that ODESSA was "just a book, a fantasy" and rejected any comparison with other war criminals, such as Martin Bormann, Joseph Mengele or Klaus Barbie, defending his behaviour as that of a "soldier in a war".
+The Argentine government attempted to arrest him, but he escaped and evaded capture for the next ten years.
 In 1975, his Argentine citizenship was revoked.

+The Anti-Defamation League provided information contributing to the capture of Kutschmann in 1985.
+The ADL provided identifying information regarding his scars from the Spanish Civil War, his tattoos, and his blood type.
 A second extradition request was made in 1985, and he was again arrested by Interpol agents in Florida in the Vicente López Partido in Greater Buenos Aires.
 Given his precarious health, he was kept in Hospital General de Agudos Juan A. Fernández in Buenos Aires, where he died of a heart attack in 1986 before he could be extradited to West Germany.
-His wife was reported to the authorities for animal abuse, specifically for euthanizing homeless dogs in gas chambers.

-The Anti-Defamation League provided information contributing to the capture of Walter Kutschmann in 1985.
-The ADL provided identifying information regarding his scars from the Spanish Civil War, his tattoos, and his blood type.

 Had he been extradited, Walter Kutschmann would have been the first Nazi war criminal handed over by Argentina.
 Kutschmann was buried in Los Polvorines, Buenos Aires Province.

+His wife was reported to the authorities for animal abuse, specifically for euthanizing homeless dogs in gas chambers.